mortezaPRK/mortezaPRK.github.io/content/posts/mdns-traefik.md

 But the journey to get there was interesting!
 Read on to see how I built this solution step by step.

+> Update: I'm working on a more generic solution: [container-mdns](https://github.com/mortezaPRK/container-mdns)

 ## The Problem

 I run several services at home using Docker containers with Traefik as a reverse proxy.
 While Traefik handles the routing based on hostnames, I still needed a way for devices on my network to discover these hostnames without: